 For the working mom

-Are you confused about the difference between the Minuet and the Forte pumps?
-The suction of the Minuet is as efficient as the Forte.
+Are you still confused about the difference between the Minuet and the Opera pumps?
+The suction strength of the Minuet is as efficient as the Opera.
 The main difference is the Minuet is not a hospital grade pump, it is only designed for part time use - up to 6 times per day - it is not designed for exclusive pumping.
-Whereas the Forte is hospital grade, and is designed for heavy use for all breastfeeds, such as more than 8 times per day.
+Whereas the Opera is hospital grade, and is designed for heavy use for all breastfeeds, such as more than 8 times per day.